 The English Language is considered the modern lingua franca of the world.
 It is widely used in international trade, politics, education, and culture.
-Broadly, English can be categorized into:
+Broadly, English can be categorised into:

-2. Slang English – informal expressions, often short-lived, usually unsuitable for formal contexts.
+- Slang English.
+Informal expressions, often short-lived, are usually unsuitable for formal contexts.

-3. Literary English – the refined language used by authors in creative and academic writing.
+- Literary English.
+The refined language used by authors in creative and academic writing.

 A complement is a word or group of words that completes the meaning of a sentence.
 Complements do not include the verb itself, but they give the sentence its full sense.